Risk Scoring Roadmap

 In order to perform any of the processes defined in this article, the user must have Create or Update permissions.
 Check your organizations’ Roles configuration for more information.

-METHOD 1: Update the Item Questionnaire Section (Link to Global)
+METHOD 1: Update the Item Questionnaire Section

-Step 4: Scroll to the Item Questionnaire section.
-From there, click ‘Link to Global.’
-Then, click ‘Yes’ to confirm the changes.
+Step 3: Scroll to the Item Questionnaire section and click 'Link to Global'.

 METHOD 2: Add Item Risk Scoring attributes from library